Smash Mouth: 1998–2004: rise to fame, Astro Lounge, Smash Mouth, and Get the Picture?

-2005–2011: New label, fluctuating lineup, Summer Girl, and Magic
+2005–2011: new label, fluctuating lineup and Summer Girl

-Following the band's signing to Universal Records, Smash Mouth released the greatest hits compilation All Star Smash Hits in 2005.
-The album contains some more popular songs from previous Smash Mouth albums, as well as songs from soundtrack albums which were not on the band's own releases.
+Smash Mouth released the greatest hits compilation All Star Smash Hits in 2005.
+The album contains some more popular songs from previous Smash Mouth albums, as well as songs from soundtrack albums that were not on the band's releases.
 On certain networks and time slots, the album was advertised as having 18 tracks, including an edited version of "Flo".
 Smash Mouth played at Gumby's Birthday Celebration in August 2005.
+That same year the group once again appeared in animated form in an episode of What’s New, Scooby-Doo titled “Reef Grief.”

 In December 2005, the band released a Christmas album Gift of Rock.
 It featured covers of Christmas songs by many artists, such as the Kinks and the Ramones, and one original song, "Baggage Claim".

 Smash Mouth's fifth studio album, originally to be titled Old Habits, was recorded in 2005 and expected to be released in early 2006.
 The band had said that the album was much more like the ska punk featured on Fush Yu Mang and The East Bay Sessions.
 In September 2005, the band performed what was tentatively going to be the album's first single, "Getaway Car", on Last Call with Carson Daly.
 The album was delayed many times, in the hope of gaining publicity with Harwell's appearance on the reality show The Surreal Life.
 Smash Mouth returned to the studio intent on improving the record.
 Old Habits was shelved, replaced by Summer Girl, which included some remixed Old Habits tracks as well as new songs.
 After being delayed in much the same way Old Habits was for several months, the album was released on September 19, 2006.
 Smash Mouth let Sony Pictures use much of their music from Summer Girl and other songs for the movie Zoom, whose opening titles credit the film's music to the band.